innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

     (ns example.handler
        (:require [hiccup.page]))

-Then functions from this namespace can be used by prefixing them with the namespace, i.e. `hiccup.page/html5`
+Then functions from this namespace can be used by prefixing them with the namespace, i.e. `hiccup.page/doctype`

 If you want to use the function without the namespace prefix, you can refer them after requiring them.

     (ns example.handler
-       (:require [hiccup.page :refer [html5]]))
+       (:require [hiccup.page :refer [doctype]]))

 Or you can just refer all of the functions from a namespace (only a good idea if you use a lot of them and know that there will be no name clashes with any other namespaces that you are requiring):